Part 3: Guidance on completing the consent form template

 Subjects should know whether they will have access to the results of the research and, if so, in what manner (information given by the investigator or available through publications, etc).

-In addition, where appropriate, the prospective participant should be informed about the possibilities for compensation for injuries that might be sustained as a result of participating in the study.
+In addition, where appropriate, the prospective subject should be informed about the possibilities for compensation for injuries that might be sustained as a result of participating in the study.

 NRC recommends the use of the following statement: